shinmao/SecurityLearning/LFI/README.md

 /./ not change
 ///./..//.//////./   -> use with conbination
 ```
-* absolute path bypass, `/etc/passwd` would be blocked
+* Absolute path bypass, `/etc/passwd` would be blocked
 ```php
 /aaa/../etc/passwd
 /etc/./passwd